GDevelopApp/GDevelop-examples/examples/platformer/README.md

 An example of a basic platformer (Mario-like) game.
-Jump everywhere and collect as many coins as possible!
+Jump around and collect as many coins as you can!

-Platformers games are widespread, most likely due to the memories of Sonic, Megaman or even Teenage Mutant Ninja Turtles.
+Platformer games are widely popular, largely because of classics like Sonic, Megaman, or even Teenage Mutant Ninja Turtles.
 Create your own starting from this template!
 You will learn about collisions, enemy movements, playing sounds and GDevelop Behaviors.